oegedijk/explainerdashboard/README.md

 If you wish to use e.g. gunicorn to deploy the dashboard you should add `server = db.app.server` to your code to expose the Flask server.
 You can then start the server with e.g. `gunicorn dashboard:server` (assuming the file you defined the dashboard in was called `dashboard.py`).

-It may take some time to calculate all the properties of the ExplainerBunch (especially shap interaction values).
+It may take some time to calculate all the properties of the `Explainer` (especially shap interaction values).
 However all properties get calculated lazily, so they are only calculated when you call a plot or table that depends on them.
-To save startup time you can save the ExplainerBunch to disk with e.g. joblib and then load the ExplainerBunch with pre-calculated properties whenever you wish to start the dashboard.
+To save startup time you can save the `Explainer` to disk with e.g. joblib and then load the `Explainer` with pre-calculated properties whenever you wish to start the dashboard.

 ## Deployed example: